 Is Dramatic Moments momentum?

-Besides, it’s worth noting that the information about Dramatic Moments comes from EA.
-There is this fould smell of cherry-pickerism about insisting to read proof of conspiracy into the words of a source, while at the same time denying that same source any credibility when it denies that very same conspiracy.
-And to put it in the words of the aforementioned Matt Prior in the aforementioned Balls.ie interview:
+In addition to that, there is this foul smell of cherry-pickerism about insisting to read evidence of conspiracy into the words of a source, while at the same time denying the same source any credibility when it denies that very same conspiracy.
+This quote is from the aforementioned Balls.ie interview with Matt Prior:

 “We don’t implement [Magic Moments] artificially.
 This is a question we get all the time about scripting, momentum, rubber-banding and all that kind of stuff.
 I can assure you there is none of that in there.
 It’s about allowing the users the tools to achieve those [moments] if those opportunities arise.
 We won’t script anything like that.
 I would just use the analogy of real-world football; you get those moments in real world football.
 I’m a Man City fan and I saw plenty of games this year where we had 80% possession, and then the other team would just break down and score a goal.
 I’ve had people say to me, ‘that happened to me in FIFA, it’s scripted’.
 But that’s the beauty of sport.
 Our game is a representation of the real sport, so you will get moments where it just feels unfair.”